Freelancing software that helps you get paid faster.

 With no manager peering over from the other side of the office, it’s up to you to organize your time as a freelancer, and there are a whole host of tricks, methods and habits to pick from — run a quick Web search and you’ll turn up dozens of useful ideas.
-Here we’ll take a brief look at three of the most popular time management techniques, explaining how they work and why they might be suitable for you.
+Here we’ll take a brief look at three of the most popular time management techniques, explaining how they work and why they might be suitable for you, knowing that some freelancers are even committing on following some of those techniques directly on their design or writing freelance contract.

 The Pomodoro Technique